iBajwa93/Visual-Novel-Game/README.md

 # Visual-Novel-Game
-A UWP application which consists of XAML pages and C++ programming.
+A UWP application which consists of XAML pages and C++.
 Includes hand-drawn bitmap images, as well as character creation and 5 scenerios which lead into one of 3 endings, determined by dice rolls.